Nonvanishing of products in $v_2$-periodic families at the prime $3$: The height 2 connective image-of- J spectrum

-We have already computed $\pi_\ast\j^2$, and we would like to compute an associated Adams--Novikov spectral sequence (ANSS).
-One could attempt to compute the classical ANSS for $\j^2$ via $\mathrm{BP}$-homology, but as we learned in \cite{syntheticj}, it would be much easier to define a synthetic lift of $\j^2$ whose associated spectral sequence can be determined via straightforward long exact sequences.
+The homotopy groups of $\j^2$ are easy to compute from \Cref{extensionproblem}, but we would also like a modified Adams--Novikov spectral sequence (ANSS) for $\j^2$ to compute its Hurewicz image.
+As we learned in \cite{syntheticj}, it would be much easier to define a synthetic lift of $\j^2$ whose associated spectral sequence can be determined via straightforward long exact sequences.
 To do this, we will use the vertical $t$-structure on $\Syn$ developed in \cite[\textsection2]{syntheticj}.
 In particular, taking truncations $\tau_{\leq n}^\uparrow \nu X$ in this $t$-structure roughly corresponds to cutting the ANSS for $X$ along the axis $t-s = n$ and throwing away everything to the right; see \cite[Pr.2.10 \& Rmk.2.13]{syntheticj} for more details.

 \begin{mydef} Let $\j^2_\BP$ be the synthetic $\E_\infty$-ring defined by pullback of synthetic $\E_\infty$-rings

 \end{mydef}